USEPA/pylet/README.txt

 Description
 -----------
 A Python package for reuse across projects.
 Place as many reusable functions and classes here as possible.
-Make sure all ArcGIS dependent components are placed in the arcgis10 sub-package.
+Make sure all ArcGIS dependent components are placed in the arcpyutil sub-package.

 Contacts